charliekozey/ztm-progress/ztm-progress.md

 - On/off switches (like faucet): two electrodes, one control wire
 - mechanical relays --> triode vacuum tubes (1906) --> transistors (1947)
 - Transistors use semiconductor as switch, same on/off flow concept
 - !!
-Binary only switches between two extreme states "as far apart as possible": clearer signal, less disturbed by interference!!
+Binary only switches between two extreme states "as far apart as possible": clearer signal, less disturbed by interference (as opposed to ternary, quinary)
-- Boolean Algebra: only two values (TRUE, FALSE) and three operators (NOT, AND, OR)
+- Boolean Algebra: only two values (TRUE, FALSE) and three fundamental operators (NOT, AND, OR)
 - Logic gates
   - NOT places output before the transistor; when on, diverts flow to ground and away from output
   - AND: two inputs wired in series